 And after a few more km’s the wine stops came thick and fast.
 “Dépêche-toi j’ai soif” screamed one surf racing to get past us to the bar.
 A good move as it ran dry just as we got there.
 But just around the corner, not everyone had spotted, another wine stand.
 We quickly topped up.

 “As we entered several buildings a pure fiesta was underway”

 8-9km in I marvelled at the fact I didn’t feel remotely tipsy.
-Something to do with the exercise cancelling out the sport I pondered?
+Something to do with the exercise cancelling the alcohol?